NicholasStambaugh/michigan-dev-jobboard/README.md

   The first reverse job board and job board specifically for developers/IT work in Michigan.

+  # What is a reverse job board?
-  The reverse job board, where developers in Michigan or looking to work in Michigan post profiles, and companies use their own vetting.
+  It's a hub where developers in Michigan or looking to work in Michigan post profiles, and companies use their own vetting when reaching out.

-  Hire talented Michigan developers without the need for a recruiter or any upfront fees.
+  Hire talented Michigan developers and find your next gig without a recruiter or upfront fees.